-During this test, thin, flexible tubes (catheters) tipped with electrodes are threaded through your blood vessels to various spots in your heart.
+During this test, a doctor inserts thin, flexible tubes (catheters) tipped with electrodes into your groin, arm or neck and guides them through your blood vessels to various spots in your heart.
 Once in place, the electrodes can precisely map the spread of electrical impulses during each beat and identify abnormalities in your circuitry.

 Tilt table test

 You lie flat on a special table, and then the table is tilted as if you were standing up.
 Your doctor observes how your heart and nervous system respond to these changes in position.

 Your cardiologist may order additional tests to diagnose an underlying condition that is contributing to tachycardia and judge the condition of your heart.

 - Ganz LI.
-Sinus tachycardia. http://www.uptodate.com/home/index.html.
-Accessed Feb.
-11, 2011.
+Sinus tachycardia. http://www.uptodate.com/home.
+Accessed Dec.
+27, 2013.

 - Longo DL, et al. Harrison's Online.
-17th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aID=2901807.
-Accessed Feb.
-11, 2011.
+18th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.mhmedical.com/content.aspx?bookid=331§ionid=40727006.
+Accessed Dec.
+27, 2013.

 - Stone CK, et al. Current Diagnosis & Treatment: Emergency Medicine.
-6th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aID=3107067.
-Accessed Feb.
-11, 2011.
+7th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2011. http://accessmedicine.mhmedical.com/content.aspx?bookid=385§ionid=40357251&jumpsectionID=40365877.
+Accessed Dec.
+27, 2013.

 - Overview of arrhythmias.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/print/sec07/ch075/ch075a.html.
-Accessed Feb.
-12, 2011.
+The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/cardiovascular_disorders/arrhythmias_and_conduction_disorders/overview_of_arrhythmias.html?qt=arrhythmia&alt=sh.
+Accessed Jan.
+6, 2014.